 Address Format - Senators

-During the Capitol renovation, senator's offices may be located in the Capitol or the State Office Building.
+During the Capitol renovation, senator's offices may be located in the Minnesota Senate Building or the State Office Building.
 Please use this general address:

 Honorable (Full Name)